-Version 1.3 - Last updated 04 August 2015
+Version 1.4 - Last updated 24 May 2018

 The privacy of our website users is important to us and we take care to safeguard it.
-This policy explains how we use such personal information as we may hold about you.
+This policy explains how we use such personal information we may hold about you.

 If you have any queries concerning your personal information or any questions on our use of your information, please contact firstname.lastname@example.org.

 COOKIES - WHAT INFORMATION WE COLLECT AND WHY

 Cookies are small text files, which often include a unique identifier that is sent by a web server to your computer, mobile phone or any other internet enabled device when you visit a website.
 Cookies are widely used in order to make websites work efficiently and help provide us with business and marketing information to enable us to make informed decisions on the development of our service.
 We may collect information about your computer, including your IP address, operating system and browser type.
 This is statistical data about our users' browsing actions and patterns, and does not identify any individual.

 Essential cookies - These cookies make sure our website delivers information and services securely.
 Without them, you wouldn't be able to use our services.
 You can't opt out of using these cookies.

 Non-essential cookies - These cookies help us deliver a better experience on our service, but you as the user have the right to opt out of these at any time.
 You can change your cookie settings for these cookies by modifying your browser preference below.